-- 10.1 The Council may pay employees' wages by electronic funds transfer into a bank or other financial institution of the employee's choice.
+- 10.1 The Council may pay employees' wages by cheque or electronic funds transfer into a bank or other financial institution of the employee's choice, as an option other than cash.
 Wages will be paid on Thursdays each fortnight, in arrears. - 10.2 The Council will keep adequate time and payment records according to the Act.